Two-lifetime model for the cuprates revisited: Comparison of MRDP to previous work

-Before concluding, let us point out that, within the standard Eliashberg theory, one introduces two self-energies, $\Sigma(\omega)$ and $\Phi(\omega)$, both of which depend on frequency $\omega$ and the angle $\theta$.
+To start with, let us point out that, within the standard Eliashberg theory of the superconducting state, one introduces two self-energies, $\Sigma(\omega)$ and $\Phi(\omega)$, both of which depend on frequency $\omega$ and possibly also on the Fermi-surface position ${\bf k}$.
 In terms of these functions, the full Nambu-Gorkov $2\times 2$ Green's function reads

 where $\tau_i$ are the Pauli matrices.
 The Green's function Eq.~\eqref{eq:green_f} is its 11 component, $G({\bf k},\omega)\equiv {\hat G}_{11}({\bf k},\omega)$.
 In the ARPES literature, the Green's function is often described by $G({\bf k},\omega)=[\omega-\varepsilon_{\bf k}-{\cal S}({\bf k},\omega)]^{-1}$, where ${\cal S}({\bf k},\omega)$ is what we will call the "photoemission self-energy".
 The Eliashberg theory implies that